-Building Code: Residential Code for One- and Two-Family Dwellings, including provisions 1 2 applicable to One- and Two-Family Dwellings from the NC Energy Code, NC Electrical Code, NC Fuel Gas Code, NC Plumbing Code, the NC Mechanical Code, and the NC Existing 3 4 Building Code and no revision or amendment to any of these codes applicable to residential 5 construction may be considered by the Building Code Council unless recommended by this 6 committee.
-This committee shall also oversee the process by which the Council conducts its revision pursuant to G.S.
+The chairman of the Building Code Council shall call the first meeting of the Committee, at which meeting the Committee shall elect a chairman from among the members of the Committee as the first order of business.
+Thereafter, the Committee shall meet upon the call of the chairman to review any proposal for revision or amendment to the North Carolina State Building Code, including provisions applicable to the North Carolina Energy Code, the North Carolina Electrical Code, the North Carolina Fuel Gas Code, the North Carolina Plumbing Code, the North Carolina Mechanical Code, and the North Carolina Existing Building Code, and no revision or amendment to any of these codes applicable to commercial or multi-family construction may be considered by the Building Code Council unless recommended by this committee.
+This committee shall also oversee the process by which the Council conducts its revision of the codes applicable to commercial or multi-family construction pursuant to G.S.
 143-138(d).
-This committee shall also consider any appeal or 7 8 interpretation arising under G.S.
-143-141 pertaining to North Carolina State Building Code: 9 Residential Code for One- and Two-Family Dwellings and make a recommendation to the Building Code Council for disposition of the appeal or interpretation."
-10
+This committee shall also consider any appeal or interpretation arising under G.S.
+143-141 pertaining to codes applicable to commercial or multi-family construction and make a recommendation to the Building Code Council for disposition of the appeal or interpretation."